Bundesliga: Fredi Bobic to follow Adi Hütter out of Eintracht Frankfurt | DW | 13.04.2021

-A day after Adi Hütter decided to swap Eintacht Frankfurt for Borussia Mönchengladbach, Fredi Bobic has also confimed his departure.
-The influential sporting director will move to Hertha Berlin at the end of the season.
+A day after Adi Hütter decided to swap Eintacht Frankfurt for Mönchengladbach, Fredi Bobic has also confimed his departure.
+The influential head of sport is expected to join to Hertha Berlin at the end of the season.

 Eintracht Frankfurt look set for a surprise Champions League berth after an exceptional Bundesliga season.
-But the Eagles will require another major rebuild, after sporting director Fredi Bobic followed head coach Adi Hütter in signing a deal to leave the club at the end of the 2020-21 campaign.
+But the Eagles will require another major rebuild, after the board member in charge of sport, Fredi Bobic, followed head coach Adi Hütter in signing a deal to leave the club at the end of the 2020-21 campaign.
+Sporting director Bruno Hübner's departure had been announced weeks ago.

 Borussia Mönchengladbach announced on Tuesday morning that Hütter, 51, has inked a three-year contract with the Foals while the Eagles announced Bobic's move to struggling Hertha Berlin on Wednesday.